 Mark has years of retail and customer service experience.
 He started to volunteer with Hospitality House in 2020, and loved it so much decided to accept a position with us in the Warehouse!

-Michelle comes to Hospitality House as an intern.
+Michelle comes to Hospitality House as an AmeriCorps VISTA.
 She is currently studying for her Masters of Social Work at Eastern Michigan University, where she also graduated with her Bachelor of Science in Recreational Therapy.

 Michelle has resided in the Commerce area for her entire life.
 She is excited to work with those within her community to make sure everyone has access to food.
 When she is not working or studying, she enjoys spending time with her nieces and pet sitting cats, dogs, and other critters.